xwqian1123/mStrain/README.md

 NODE: Make sure that the dependent software is installed successfully.The software package "picard(https://github.com/broadinstitute/picard)" and some R packages on which this project depends, has been packaged and placed in the packages directory.

 # Usage Examples
+The following tests were conducted on the Ubuntu 23.0.4 operating system.

 ### Test data
 You can  extract the local file "sim.fas.bz."<br/>